mcd500/arduino-commandliners/README.md

 Only supports Linux for the host development PC.
 I only have tested on Ubuntu 18.04 at the moment.

-The Arduino_Core_STM32 must be installed for who programs stm32 as well but not required for who AVR only engineers.
+The Arduino_Core_STM32 must be installed for who programs stm32 as well but not required if it is AVR only purpose.

 I do not have plan to supporting Windows at the moment for keeping the Makefile simple which is the main objective of this project.